syncfusion-content/wpf-docs/wpf/Spreadsheet/Shapes.md

 ---
 layout: post
 title: Shapes in WPF Spreadsheet control | Syncfusion
-description: Learn here all about Shapes support in Syncfusion WPF Spreadsheet (SfSpreadsheet) control and more.
+description: Learn here all about Shapes support in Syncfusion WPF Spreadsheet (SfSpreadsheet) control, its elements and more.
 platform: wpf
 control: SfSpreadsheet
 documentation: ug